anu-raj-16/Car-Rental-/README.md

 - As a user, I want to be able to view the details of the cars that have been rented out.
 - As a user, I want to be able to remove a car from the list of rented cars when it is returned, mark it as available for renting and calculate the amount paid.
 - As a user, I want to be able to look at my total revenue.
+- As a user, I want to be able to save all the cars in my car rental, all available cars, which cars have been rented out and the total revenue (if I so choose).
+- As a user, I want to be able to load the cars in my car rental, all available cars, which cars had been rented out and the total revenue from my file (if I so choose).